-The RC shall support the Board of Directors (Board) in actively overseeing the design and operation of the Bank's remuneration system in accordance with the BNM's Guidelines on Corporate Governance.
-It is primarily responsible for reviewing and recommending to the Board the overall remuneration policy for Directors, SC members, Senior Management, and others material risk takers to ensure the remuneration policy attracts, retains, and motivates key talents.
-The RC's overarching aim to create fair, competitive, and transparent employment and compensation practices, avoiding conflict of interest and maintaining a balance between competitive and equitable compensation aligned with the Bank's corporate strategies and business objectives.
+The Remuneration Committee (RC) shall support the Board of Directors (Board) in actively overseeing the design and operation of the Bank's remuneration system in accordance with the Bank Negara Malaysia (BNM) Guidelines on Corporate Governance.
+It is primarily responsible for reviewing and recommending to the Board the overall remuneration policy for Directors, Shariah Committee members, Senior Management and others material risk takers to ensure the remuneration policy attracts, retains and motivates key talents.
+RC's overarching aim to create fair, competitive, and transparent employment and compensation practices, avoiding conflict of interest and maintaining a balance between competitive and equitable compensation aligned with the Bank's corporate strategies and business objectives.